 I no longer look for the highest paying client, as I find more satisfaction in being able to help my clients succeed online so I look for those I can truly help.
 I most cases I can tell almost immediately the areas where my clients are going to need help and where they will get the quickest wins to grow their business consistently.

-Do not confuse original thought with original packaging.
+Do not confuse original thought with “original packaging”.
 Anyone can take the content of a sage leader, rebrand and repackage it and make it seem like it’s their own.
-In fact, many are franchising out their content to individuals who take a weekend course on how to present and sell it.
+In fact, many sage leaders are franchising out their content to individuals who take a weekend course on how to present and sell it.

-However, it’s a whole different ball game when you’ve actually lived it and worked with a client through their challenges.
-Solutions will be much more authentic and practical which is better than theory; especially when it’s your money and business that’s on the line.
+However, it’s a whole different ball game when you’ve actually lived what you’re preaching, and worked with a client through their challenges.
+The insights and solutions will be much more authentic and practical, which is better than theory; especially when it’s your money, and business that’s on the line.

 Don’t believe everything you see and read online.
 Check who the praise is coming from.
-On Social Media there is a trend now where a group of like-minded individuals get together to promote each other and like each other’s posts to boost ratings/rankings to make it look like they’re popular.
+On Social Media, there is a trend now where a group of individuals, form a pact together to promote each other and like each other’s posts to boost ratings/rankings all in an attempt to deceive and make it look like they’re popular.

 Look for unbiased feedback and proof.
 Check their clients and not just the ones they list.
 Ask if they’ve ever lost a client and why.